KHAOS5/Khaos.github.io/index.md

 # This is a Python code to sort and match hashes from dumping the SAM file.
 # This code will look at the raw extracted hashes with usernames and compare then to the cracked hash with the clear text password
 # It will then sort then to display the username, hash and the cracked password
+# You need the raw NTLM dump file and a file with the cracked hashes

 import sys